dschinkel/express-casper-scaffolding/README.md

 [express.js](expressjs.com).
 The tests are done using [mocha.js](https://mochajs.org/), and [chai.js](http://chaijs.com/) (expect).
 There is no need to require any node modules in your tests as mocha-casperjs resolves those for you at runtime automatically.

+This app simply runs a static index.html page which we test against with mocha-casper.js.

 If you want to know how to wire up tests using casperjs over node.js this project serves as an example of how to get mocha-casperjs up and running quickly and some example tests.